In this article we'll learn:

 - How to work with Lists in the Workflow

 Filters are complex, "reusable" selections within a database.
-You can combine several criteria to limit what is displayed in a List.
+You can combine several criteria to limit what is displayed in a list.
 As an example, a list of all print-ready labels from a customer that should be produced on a specific substrate can be saved as a filter and used as needed.

 1.1.
-How Filters are structured
+How the Filter Bar is structured

 In the Filter Bar, filters can be managed and searched for.
 The Filter Far consists of two areas: